deoostfrees/Parvus/README.md

 })
 ```

-## Browser support
+## Browser Support

-Parvus supports the following browser (all the latest versions):
+Parvus is supported on the latest versions of the following browsers:

 - Chrome
 - Edge